How to Build an Effective Media List

 Think of your media list as a breathing creature, constantly changing and evolving.
 News media, and the digital media industry, in particular, has a high turnover rate.
 Considering recent layoffs at major media companies, including BuzzFeed, Vice Media, Huffington Post, and McClatchy, at the beginning of 2019, the industry sees some consistently high turnover that likely will continue and become characteristic of the media landscape.

 Even beyond the high turnover, media contacts are constantly changing roles, shifting to different beats, or moving to new outlets.
 Keep up to date on industry news so that you know when new outlets launch, switch to online-only or stop publication.
-Update existing entries with current contact info, links to relevant articles and pieces, and general notes.
-Always keep an eye out for new journalists.
-It’s also a good idea to go through your media list to remove any duplicate entries.
+Update existing entries with current media contact info, links to relevant articles and pieces, and general notes.
+Always keep an eye out for new and relevant journalists for building your network.
+It’s also a good idea to go through your media contact list to remove any duplicate entries.

 Tip #7: Be Mindful of Your Pitches